Home Page

 Note: This course is quite mathsy by design, as mathematics is the fundamental pillar of good cryptography.
 Hence the main prerequisite is a level of “mathematical maturity.”
 Specifically, students should be comfortable with discrete mathematics (e.g., counting, summations, modular arithmetic), basic probability (e.g., probability spaces, random variables, elementary laws and manipulations), and design and analysis of algorithms (e.g., precisely describing an algorithm, reasoning about its correctness, and analyzing its running time).
 We will discuss selected proofs in some detail, and heavily use the idea of reductions from Theory of Computation (i.e., assuming A is impossible, show B is impossible by showing solving B can lead to a solution for A).
 You may recall examples of this from EECS 376.

-Evaluation criteria: Participation, Homework (almost once every two weeks), Midterm Exam, Scribe Notes, Final Project (written report).
+Evaluation criteria: Participation, Homework (almost once every two weeks), Midterm Exam, Scribe Notes (students collectively create lecture notes as the course proceeds), Final Project (written report and a video presentation).

 Graduate students: This is an Upper Level CS (ULCS) elective course and is not intended for graduate students.
 There is a graduate version (EECS 575) that is specifically designed for graduate students.